In this Bar Rescue episode, Jon Taffer visits G.I Jodi’s in Littleton, Colorado.

 There is a full kitchen and menu and the bar is big.

-There are only five members of staff, which they think is insufficient for the space.
+They only have five members of staff, which they think is insufficient for the space.

 Jon has members of his team Todd and Adam to spy on the bar and test their services.

-They are served almost immediately and order margaritas, chicken wings and an Italian sammy.
+They are served almost immediately and order margaritas, an Italian sammy and chicken wings.

 The margarita doesn’t taste great at all.